ShumailaAhmed/AI-Workshop/README.md

 ```
 twoDim[0,2]
 ```
-Next we can define a 3d array as follows
+Next, we can define a 3d array as follows
 ```
 x= torch.arange(18).view(2,3,3)
 x
 ```
-this reshapes 2 blocks each having 3 rows and 3 column, If we want to reshape it into 3 blocks having 2 rows and 3 columns we can accomplish this by
+this reshapes 2 blocks each having 3 rows and 3 columns, If we want to reshape it into 3 blocks having 2 rows and 3 columns we can accomplish this by
 ```
 x= torch.arange(18).view(3,2,3)
 x
 ```
-similarly we can have 2 blocks of 3 rows and 2 columns by
+similarly, we can have 2 blocks of 3 rows and 2 columns by
 ```
 x= torch.arange(18).view(3,3,2)
 x
 ```

-### Slicing Multidimentional Tensors
+### Slicing Multidimensional Tensors

-we can select single element from a 3D tensor as follows
+we can select a single element from a 3D tensor as follows
 ```
 x[1,1,1]
 ```
-if we want to slice a multidimentional tesnor we ca follow suit
+if we want to slice a multidimensional tensor we can follow suit

 ```
 x[1,0:2,0:3]